Questions and Inquiry: Speech Therapy Guide

 Guessing games: ask questions to find out.

-Dialogued reading: questions about stories.
+Dialogued readings: questions about stories.

-❓ Interrogative word cards
+❓ Interrogative Word Cards

-Pictograms who, what, where, when, why, how.
+Pictograms for who, what, where, when, why, how.

 Fun activities to practice questions.